Menu

 If your site is live on another host or is running on a local dev environment, we recommend trying this method:

-Migrate your site to Flywheel using Flywheel Migrations
+Migrate your site to Flywheel using the WP Engine Site Migration Plugin

 Also, if your site exceeds 50MB then we recommend following this guide: